sfvicente/BlazorBestPracticesAndGuidelines/Docs/DependencyInjection/DependencyInjection-General.md

 ### Always define the necessary dependencies of services explicitly in their constructors.

-By explicitly defining the dependencies in the constructors, services can not be instanciated or used without it.
+By explicitly defining the dependencies in the constructors, services can not be instantiated or used without it.

 todo: complement description